Where Are Japanese Charcoal Face Masks Made?

 One of the biggest trends in the age of Instagram-worthy cosmetics is the recent popularity of charcoal face masks, sometimes called Japanese charcoal face masks.
 These products are featured in a huge number of social media posts and YouTube videos in which the subject of the video peels off their face mask to reveal clearer skin and a charcoal sheet covered in a gross but satisfying collection of oils, hairs, dead skin cells, and other common gunk.

 Still, despite the product’s renown, some confusion remains concerning where these face masks come from and who produces them.
-The face mask manufacturers at Anthem United States of Beauty explain a bit about the origins of these products, how you can find your own custom face masks, and how to start a skincare line.
+The facial mask manufacturing experts at Anthem United States of Beauty explain a bit about the origins of these products, how you can find your own custom face masks, and how to start a skincare line.

 What Are Japanese Charcoal Face Masks?

 Japanese charcoal face masks follow a more traditional take on face masks; unlike the popular sheet mask, which uses a pre-saturated piece of material such as cotton or bamboo, charcoal face masks come as tubes or jars of black or grey creamy textured products that are applied directly to the face.
 It may be helpful to think of these face masks less in terms of number and more in terms of amount – they’re less like an 8-pack of sheet masks and more like a tube of hair gel, measured in ounces instead of individual pieces.

 To apply a charcoal face mask, first wash your face to clear away any oil or debris that may be sitting on the surface.
 This will allow the mask to reach your pores for maximum effectiveness.
 Then, spread a thin, even layer of the face mask cream around your face, being careful to avoid the skin around the eyes and mouth.
 If you notice gaps or bubbles forming in the mask, a second layer may be required.